One Simple Steps To Stop Arthritis

 When bones are placed under stress, they respond by laying down extra bone (just like pretty much every other tissue in the body, think muscles).
 You don’t go to the gym and think I don’t want to get fitter, faster and stronger.
 Why not apply this same principle to your bones and joints?

 By the time you hit your 30’s signs of arthritis can start to show up on X-rays (sometimes early if you’ve used and abused your joints).
 As you progress in years, so too does arthritis in your joints.
-Once arthritis begins to occur there is still plenty you can do to stop arthritis getting worse.
-You can exercise, make sure you are using proper form, and feeling the exercise in the right areas, and spreading the workload around as not to put too much stress on any one area.
+Once arthritis begins to occur there is still plenty you can do to stop arthritis from getting worse.
+You can exercise, make sure you are using proper form, and feeling the exercise in the right areas, and spread the workload around as not to put too much stress on any one area.
 Exercise is kind of like a gentle sanding back the joints.
 It will not only prevent further bony growth from occurring but can actually start to erode recent bony growth.

 Types Of Arthritis: